British Columbia Film Classification Office: Rating system

+The age ratings are enforced as law in the provinces using them.
 Titles in the "Restricted" and "Adult" categories have labelling and/or display restrictions under the Motion Picture Act for home video retailing purposes, but not those rated 18A or below.

-The "Restricted Cougar" Symbol
+The "restricted cougar" symbol

 The B.C.
 Film Classification Office originated the restricted cougar symbol in August 1960 as an icon that audiences could easily associate with the former "Restricted" category, which was much broader in application than today's category.
 The B.C.
-Film Classification Office chose the cougar not only for its dramatic presence but also its significance as the largest wild cat native to BC.
+Film Classification Office "chose the cougar not only for its dramatic presence but also its significance as the largest wild cat native to BC".
 The symbol was trademarked in 1965 and soon became identified with the movie-going experience, as an animated "Restricted Cougar" trailer typically preceded any film bearing the Restricted rating; according to the BCFCO, "the trailers also added a new excitement to the movie-going experience: when the Cougar made its way to the screen, audiences knew they were only moments away from the highly anticipated feature presentation."

 The use of the symbol was discontinued with the adoption of the 18A rating in 1997, although the symbol itself remains a provincial trademark.
 In 2011, Consumer Protection BC made digital versions of several of the trailers available for viewing on YouTube.